GioMart10/Projects_Portfolio/SQL/README.md

 # SQL  Projects

-SQL is the first programming language I learned
+SQL is the first programming language I learned.